kehantan/labbook/docs/cell_culture/cell_count.rst

 **Objective:** To get an estimation of how many cells we had collected from a culture flask.

-Purpose of cell counting is important for knowing if we have enough cells for our experiments, or count how many cells we need to put into each well in our well plates.

 **Requires**

 * Counting chamber